-- Efficiency: As Greenfield projects a customized according to the use in which they will be put to, they take care of all kinds of efficiency hazards at the planning stage, therefore the production levels are optimum in such projects in most cases.
-As Brownfield projects redevelop existing facilities, there may be restrictions to the amount of redevelopment that can be done suiting to the requirements of the new production, therefore this could become a hurdle in the efficiency of the project
+- Efficiency: As Greenfield projects a customized according to the use in which they will be put to, they take care of all kinds of efficiency hazards at the planning stage.
+Therefore the production levels are optimum in such projects in most cases.
+As Brownfield projects redevelop existing facilities, there may be restrictions on the amount of redevelopment that can be done, suiting the requirements of the new production.
+Therefore this could become a hurdle in the efficiency of the project

 - Time: Greenfield projects require greater time as compared to the Brownfield projects for the same reasons as its costs are higher

-- Cleanup costs: Greenfield projects don’t incur any cleanup costs, however, the Brownfield investment site may be contaminated due to prior usage or may even have hazardous waste disposed at them which require cleaning up and therefore cleanup costs are incurred.
+- Cleanup costs: Greenfield projects don’t incur any cleanup costs.
+However, the Brownfield investment site may be contaminated due to prior usage or may even have hazardous waste disposed at them, which requires cleaning up, and therefore cleanup costs are incurred.

-- Risk of failure: Greenfield projects have a higher risk of failure as compared to the Brownfield investments because they incur larger costs and therefore if these projects fail, they lead to a larger amount of loss.
+- Risk of failure: Greenfield projects have a higher risk of failure as compared to the Brownfield investments because they incur higher costs, and therefore if these projects fail, they lead to a larger amount of loss.

-Cleanup cost of contaminated regions might become one of the biggest costs to the investors and a great advantage to the local community so this needs to be considered before making such an investment.
+The cleanup cost of contaminated regions might become one of the highest costs to the investors and a great advantage to the local community, so this needs to be considered before making such an investment.